didier-dubois/pyBoostrap/Readme.md

  * jQuery

 ## How to
-You can test your application, by running the `./runserver.sh` application and develop locally. tHe beauty of Web.py is that you can edit your pages, python files and just reload the Web pag.
+You can test your application, by running the `./runserver.sh` application and develop locally.
+The beauty of Web.py is that you can edit your pages, python files and just reload the Web pag.
 The change is taken automatically.
 This allows for a fast developpment cycle.

-In order to run your application permanetly, you can add a new user and launch the server at startup.
+In order to run your application permanently, you can add a new user and launch the server at startup.
 ```bash
 # ---- User creation and code checkout
 $ sudo useradd -m pybo